CrowdStrike/Cloud-AWS/Control-Tower/documentation/implementation-guide.md

     * **RoleName**: This name may be modified as required.

     * **RoleCreationDelayTimer**: Time delay before registering the account.
-Provides time fot hte newly createed role to be replicated to all regions before we register the account in the CrowdStrike API
+Provides time for the newly created role to be replicated to all regions before we register the account in the CrowdStrike API

     The CloudFormation template will create the following resources in the account: